SliceCraft/MiSideSpeedrunMod/README.md

 This mod is a tool intended to be used for testing MiSide speedrun strategies.

 # Features
-This mod has some features that can be helpful for messing around with the game and seeing what things are possible.
+This mod has multiple features that can be useful for messing around with the game or improving the quality of it.

+## Fixes
+When pressing the start with a clean slate button the achievements will also be reset if this mod is enabled.

+## Toggles
  <table>
   <tr>
     <th>Shortcut</th>